spree/spree/guides/content/developer/customization/index.md

 #### Application Specific

 Application specific customizations are the most common type of customization applied to Spree.
-It’s generally used by developers and designers to tweak Spree’s behaviour or appearance to match a particular business’s operating procedures, branding, or provide a unique feature.
+It's generally used by developers and designers to tweak Spree's behaviour or appearance to match a particular business's operating procedures, branding, or provide a unique feature.

 All application specific customizations are stored within the host application where Spree is installed (please see the Installation